 6. Sprinkle the flour on top and mix on low until just incorporated.
 Scrape down the bowl and mix one last time.

-8. When it’s time to dig into your beautiful, creamy cheesecake, run a knife around the edge of the chilled cake before releasing the spring and removing the sides of the pan.
+8. When it’s time to serve your beautiful, creamy cheesecake, run a knife around the edge of the chilled cake before releasing the spring and removing the sides of the pan.
 Garnish the pumpkin pie cheesecake with dollops of rich whipped cream or simply enjoy it plain.

 Video